qtc-de/container-arsenal/README.md

 installation process.
 However, this will only update the python script and all resources that are shipped within the installer, old container images are not updated automatically.

-When significant container changes where applied (you can check the [CHANGELOG.MD](./CHANGELOG.MD) to identify this), you should run the following commands to update all *car*-related docker images:
+When significant container changes were applied (you can check the [CHANGELOG.MD](./CHANGELOG.MD) to identify this), you should run the following commands to update all *car*-related docker images:

 ```console